tushiqi/MAnorm2_utils/README.rst

 The program will read from the standard input stream if :code:`-i` is not specified.

-In most cases, the default setting of most of the parameters supported by :code:`sam2bed` should be used.
-The only parameter that may be customized in practice is the :code:`--min-qual`, which controls the program's behavior regarding filtering out the SAM_ alignment records with a low mapping quality.
+In the vast majority of cases, the default setting of most of the parameters supported by :code:`sam2bed` should be used.
+The only parameter that may be customized in practice is :code:`--min-qual`, which controls the program's behavior regarding filtering out the SAM_ alignment records with a low mapping quality.
-Type :code:`sam2bed --help` in the command line for a brife description of each parameter supported by :code:`sam2bed`.
+Type :code:`sam2bed --help` in the command line for a brief description of each parameter supported by :code:`sam2bed`.